The Best Cruise Lines for Families in 2026

 How the Kids Clubs Compare

 For teens, Royal Caribbean and Norwegian give the most dedicated space and independence, and Disney's teen program is polished but skews younger.
-Match the club to the age of your kids, because a great toddler program means nothing if you are traveling with two teenagers who want their own scene.

 What You Will Actually Pay